rocky-linux/documentation/docs/guides/web/caddy.md

 ## Conclusion

 The basic installation and configuration of Caddy is incredibly easy.
 Gone are the days where you spent hours configuring Apache.
-Yes, Nginx is certainly an improvement, but it still lacks modern but essential features such as Let's Encrypt and Kubernetes Ingesss support that Caddy builds in, but has to be bolted on nginx (and Apache).
+Yes, Nginx is certainly an improvement, but it still lacks modern but essential features such as Let's Encrypt and Kubernetes ingress support that Caddy builds in, whereas on Nginx (and Apache) you must add them separately.

 I've been using Caddy since 2019 as my go-to webserver, and it's just so good.
 In fact, whenever I deal with Apache, Nginx or IIS, it's almost like taking a time machine back to 2010 or earlier.